BayNatureWebMaster/wp-content/plugins/optinmonster/readme.txt

 * Improved security check for dismiss pointer.
 * Update dependencies for security and performance improvements.
 * Added additional language support for AI popups.

-= Popup Builder 2.15.3 =
-* Updates to onboarding.

-= Popup Builder 2.15.2 =
-* Improved onboarding for new users.

-= Popup Builder 2.15.1 =
-* Updates and improvements to our Gutenberg block.
-* Improved connection flow.

-= Popup Builder 2.15.0 =
-* Improved connection flow and onboarding for new/existing users.
-* Fixed filtering bug on Playbooks page.
-* Improved process for those intending to upgrade.
-* Various npm package updates used for generating our JavaScript code.

-= Popup Builder 2.14.1 =
-* Updates to the OptinMonster submenu.
-* Removed code related to the output and retrieval of legacy campaigns.
-* Fixed issue where the display rule summary could be blank.
-* Transitioned "Pardot" to "Salesforce Marketing Cloud Account Engagement" to reflect their rebranding.
-* Various npm package updates used for generating our JavaScript code.

-= Popup Builder 2.14.0 =
-* UI updates and improvements to template filtering.
-* Update to allow a new integrations to be set as the default integration during creation.
-* Fixed an issue where an integration using Google Analytics 4 could not be created from within the plugin.
-* Fixed an issue where negative numbers could be entered for cookie duration values.

-= Popup Builder 2.13.8 =
-* Declares compatibility with WooCommerce High-Performance Order Storage
-* Improvements to campaign template searching and filtering
-* Various improvements and updates to copy

 **[View entire popup builder changelog](https://plugins.svn.wordpress.org/optinmonster/trunk/CHANGELOG.md)**